 How green tea was meant to taste.
 This Gyokuro is a light grassy tea, quieter than you expect.

-Her time spent growing in the shade gives this tea her unique sweetness and the pale yet vibrant green hue of her namesake Gyokuro, which translates as Jade Dew, or Jewel Dew, akin to the morning dew you experience at the first moments of sunrise, and then is gone.
+Her time spent growing in the shade gives this tea her unique sweetness and the pale yet vibrant green hue of her namesake.
+Gyokuro translates as Jade Dew, or Jewel Dew, akin to the morning dew you experience at the first moments of sunrise, and then is gone.
 So is the tender taste of this green tea.

 Yame is an old castle town known for its its lush garden landscape and green tea plantations nestled amidst rugged forested mountains, hot springs, waterfalls, and the Yame Central Tea Garden.
 Yame remains a picture-perfect slice of traditional Japan, thanks to the talented artisans who have made Yame their home since the 1600’s.

-How to brew this tea like a true green tea snob:
+How to brew Gorgeous Gyokuro green tea like a true green tea snob:

-Then re-steep your tea leaves 2-3 times throughout the day – each time with a tad less water, and for a tad longer.
+Then re-steep your tea leaves throughout the morning – each time with a tad less water, and for a tad longer.
 More value.
 But mainly more green tea pleasure.

-Or, for my special hot-cold-flash-brew method, watch here: How to properly brew shade-grown green tea
+Or, for my special hot-cold-flash-brew method, watch How to properly brew shade-grown green tea.